Xgameisdabest/dotfiles/README.md

 > This dotfiles repo is coded and made on the latest version of Ubuntu, so it is expected to have some compatibility issues with older versions of Ubutu and other distros like Debian or something like that so beware.
 Arch is fine though.
 > I suggest that if you use Debian based distros like Linux Mint, Ubuntu, use ([pacstall](https://pacstall.dev/)) to solve the issue.

-my i3 config, up to date as I change my shits
+my i3 config, up to date as I change my stuff

 you may see there are some configs and dependencies for hyprland and sway, this is bc im too lazy to make a git repo for those so i decided to put them here.
 Also, it is highly recommend to use i3wm as it is the most up to date and also the main focus of this repo.